 Test your new store

 To make sure that your new store works correctly, create a test product and make a test purchase.
 Go through the typical shopping procedure, select shipping and payment options to ensure that everything works properly.
+For peace of mind regarding your data, review our FAQ on data security.

 Expand the new store

-Monthly Update – January 2026
+Monthly Update – March 2026

 For more details, explore our FAQ section or schedule a call with a migration expert.